What Types of Strategies Can I Use for Lead Generation? (Part 1: Paid Lead Gen)

 Paid Social for Generating Leads

 Along with the two ideas above, there’s another lead generation idea called paid social.
-Here, we refer to paying for things on social media sites like Facebook, Instagram and Twitter.
-There are two different approaches; paying for ads on the specific social media advertising platforms, or paying to promote your posts.
+Here, we refer to paying for things on social media sites like Facebook, Instagram, and Twitter.
+There are two different approaches; paying for ads on specific social media advertising platforms, or paying to promote your posts.

 Social media advertising taps into the large user base of these platforms and can help you generate a lot of targeted leads.
 If you use Twitter or Instagram, then paying to promote your posts is also a great idea.
 You can get them on other people’s timelines and ensure your posts are seen by more of your target market.
-Combine with links to your website and great landing pages, then you’ll generate lots of leads.
+Combined with links to your website and great landing pages, you’ll generate lots of leads.

-In the next part of this blog series, we will explain the difference between paid and organic lead gen strategies and how both can benefit growing your business.
+In the next part of this blog series, we will explain the difference between paid and organic lead gen strategies and how both can benefit your business.